ryedin/site/_gen2/convox.yml.md

 Defining a name without a value like `HOST` will require that variable to be set in the application's environment to deploy successfully.

 You should not configure secrets here, as they would be recorded in version control.
-For secrets, simply specify the variable name, then set the actual value using the CLI `cx env set` command.
+For secrets, simply specify the variable name, then set the actual value using the CLI `convox env set` command.

 Only environment variables that are listed here will be provided to the service at runtime.